The mass of the Milky Way from satellite dynamics: Introduction

 There are a variety of methods for inferring the Galactic halo mass using dynamical tracers.
 A common approach is to model the tracers as distributions in equilibrium whose parameters are determined by fitting the model to observational data \citep[e.g.][]{Evans2003,Han2016a}.
 Advances in the calculation of action-angle coordinates \citep[e.g.][]{Vasiliev18_AGAMAarXiv180208239V} have led to a new generation of analytical galaxy modelling, centred around distribution functions (DFs) in action-angle space.
 Examples include modelling the MW population of globular clusters \citep[e.g.][]{PostiHelmi2018arXiv180501408P} or individual DFs of components such as the thick and thin disc, bulge, stellar halo and DM halo \citep{ColeBinneyCore2017MNRAS.465..798C}.
 The recent availability of large cosmological simulation has enabled a new class of methods based on comparing the observed properties of MW satellites to those of substructures in cosmological simulations \citep[e.g.][]{Busha2011ApJ...743...40B,Patel2017Orbits2_MNRAS.468.3428P}.

 Although over the past decades a large amount of effort has been dedicated to inferring the Galactic halo mass, its value remains uncertain to within a factor of two, with most mass estimates ranging from $0.5$ to $2.5\times10^{12}M_{\odot}$ \citep[e.g.][and our Fig. \ref{fig:LitComparison}]{Wang15_DMHaloDynTracers_MNRAS.453..377W}.
 While many studies claim uncertainties smaller than this range, the analytical models upon which they rely require several assumptions such as dynamical equilibrium and a given shape of the density or the velocity anisotropy profiles.
 These assumptions can lead to additional systematic errors, which are difficult to quantify but can be the dominant source of error \citep[e.g. see][]{Yencho2006, Wang15_DMHaloDynTracers_MNRAS.453..377W,Wang2018}.
+This is especially true for the MW halo whose dynamics are likely to be affected by the presence of a very massive satellite, the Large Magellanic Cloud \citep{Gomez2015,Penarrubia2016,Shao2018b}.
 Furthermore, most methods typically estimate the mass within the inner tens of kiloparsecs, since this is the region where most tracers (such as halo stars and globular clusters) reside, necessitating an extrapolation to the virial radius.
 This extrapolation requires additional assumptions about the radial density profile of the MW and can lead to further systematic uncertainties.

 Large-volume high-resolution cosmological simulations offer a unique test-bed for analytical mass determination methods \citep[e.g.][]{Han2016b,Penarrubia2017,Wang2017} and, importantly, enable new methods for inferring the Galactic halo mass with a minimal set of assumptions.
 The simulations have the advantage of self-consistently capturing the complexities of halo and galaxy formation, as well as the effects of halo-to-halo variation.
 However, with a few exceptions, the limited mass resolution of current simulations means that they can resolve satellite galaxies but not halo stars or globular clusters \citep[although see e.g.][]{Pfeffer2018,Grand2018}.
 This is not a major limitation since satellite galaxies, due to their radially extended spatial distribution, are one of the best probes of the outer MW halo.
 This is especially true now that the \emph{Gaia} DR2 release has provided a large sample of MW satellites with full 6D phase space information \citep[][]{GaiaDR2_MotionsDwarfGC_2018arXiv180409381G, Fritz2018,Simon2018}.